 We interviewed Mr Andrew Makkink, President of ECSSA and Lecturer at the Department of Emergency Medical Care, University of Johannesburg, and with him, we tried to better understand what are the current problems in EMS and the incoming changings.

 What about ambulance service in South Africa?
-On occasion of the development in EMS system, what will change for them?
+On the occasion of the development in the EMS system, what will change for them?

-“Unfortunately, the emergency services in South Africa are very fragmented and not only do we have private and public ambulance services, but the public services differ from province to province so this makes EMS systems development quite challenging.”
+“Unfortunately, the emergency services in South Africa (pre-hospital emergency care in particular) are very fragmented and not only do we have private and public ambulance services, but the public services differ from province to province so this makes EMS systems development quite challenging.”